TriggeredMessaging/s3-image-optimizer/README.md

  * `AWS_MEMORY_SIZE` is the amount of memory given to your Lambda.
 It's also related to how much CPU share it gets.
 Since optimizing images is fairly intensive, probably best to keep this high
  * `AWS_TIMEOUT` runtime timeout for the lambda in seconds up to 5 minutes.
 Again, image optimization is fairly intensive so you'll probably want to leave this at the maximum of 300.
  * `EXCLUDE_PREFIX` avoid optimizing images that have such prefix in its filename.

 In `event_sources.json`:

  * `Bucket`: configure the bucket where to listen.

+## Lambda deployment

+After configuring, deploy lamda with `npm run deploy`

+## Current Bucket Optimization

+This project can optimize all the existing images in the bucket.
+You need to: `npm run package` and `node dist/optimizeAll.js`

+It will optimize images using all the CPUs on your pc.

+## Stats

+I've used this repo to successfully optimize a bucket with 490k images (90% jpg, 9%png, 1% others) In less than 2hours with a 16core EC2 instance.

 [l]: https://aws.amazon.com/lambda/
 [imagemin]: https://github.com/imagemin/imagemin